shaipranesh2/Graph-mining-assignment/README.md

 1. conda install requirements.txt
 2. Populate your movie review dataset into the review column of the TAPE.xlsx file
-3. Run main.py to get the enhanced text and pseudo labels (automatically populated in TAPE.xlsx at appropriate columns), change the API key if required
+3. Run main.py to get the enhanced text and pseudo labels (automatically populated in tape.xlsx at appropriate columns), change the API key if required
 4. Run llm_gm.py for to run training and testing.
 Change test and train split appropriately in the file.

 Instructions to use LLM as predictor:-